 No. 13, 510 yards, par 5 (Azalea): An accurate tee shot to the center of the fairway sets up players to go for the green.
 A tributary to Rae's Creek winds in front of the green, and four bunkers are behind the putting surface.
 From tee to green, there are about 1,600 azaleas.

-Masters highlight: With a two-shot lead in the final round in 2010, Phil Mickelson was in the pine straw behind a pair of trees.
+Masters memory: With a two-shot lead in the final round in 2010, Phil Mickelson was in the pine straw behind a pair of trees.
 He hit 6-iron through a small gap in the pines and over the creek to about 4 feet.
-He missed the eagle putt, but kept his lead and went on to win.
+He missed the eagle putt but kept his lead and went on to win.

 No. 14, 440 yards, par 4 (Chinese Fir): This is the only hole on the course without a bunker.
 Even if the drive avoids trees on both sides of the fairway, the green has severe contours that feed the ball to the right.

-Masters highlight: Phil Mickelson holed out for eagle during an eagle-eagle-birdie stretch on Saturday in 2010 that helped him get into the final group.
+Masters memory: Phil Mickelson holed out for eagle during an eagle-eagle-birdie stretch on Saturday in 2010 that helped him get into the final group.
 He won his third green jacket the next day.

 Average score and rank: 4.17 (8th)